AEP terms & conditions

 Due to the sensitive nature of the material in this course, you will be asked to sign waivers regarding privacy and confidentiality twice: when you register and then as you begin the first module.

-As a client of AFABC, you can expect:
+As a participant in AFABC programming, you can expect:

 - To be treated with respect.
 We will respect your family-type, religion, ethnicity, culture and your opinions.